listenify-platform/listenify-backend/README.md

 Backend service for the Listenify music streaming platform, written in Go.

+**IMPORTANT:** DO NOT PUSH DIRECTLY TO MAIN!
+Use the other branch or create one.

 ## Description

 Listenify Backend is a Go-based API that powers the Listenify music streaming application.
 It provides endpoints for user authentication, music streaming, playlist management, and other features required for a music streaming service.